Skip to main content

 The real problem was upstream.

-Simply converting PDF to HTML would not fix the underlying issue.
+Simply remediating the PDF documents would not fix the underlying issue.
 The source Word documents, authored by partners, were themselves inaccessible: screenshots replaced real content, colour carried meaning on its own, headings lacked semantic structure, and tables were used for layout rather than data.

 "Treating the PDF as the problem would have fixed the symptom while leaving the inaccessible production process untouched."